influxdata/docs-v2/content/kapacitor/v1.6/administration/configuration.md

 {{% /note %}}

 ### Modify configuration sections
-Modify configuration properties by using the `POST` request method to send a JSON document to the endpoint.
+To modify configuration properties, use the `POST` request method to send a JSON document to the configuration section endpoint.
 The JSON document must contain a `set` field with a map of the properties to override and their new values.

+{{< api-endpoint method="post" endpoint="/kapacitor/v1/config/{config-group}" >}}

 ##### Enable the SMTP configuration
 ```sh